Bitwise operation: XOR

 This technique may be used to manipulate bit patterns representing sets of Boolean states.

 Assembly language programmers and optimizing compilers sometimes use XOR as a short-cut to setting the value of a register to zero.
 Performing XOR on a value against itself always yields zero, and on many architectures this operation requires fewer clock cycles and less memory than loading a zero value and saving it to the register.

 If the set of bit strings of fixed length n (i.e. machine words) is thought of as an n-dimensional vector space ${\bf F}_2^n$ over the field ${\bf F}_2$, then vector addition corresponds to the bitwise XOR.

 Mathematical equivalents

-Assuming $x \geq y$, for the non-negative integers, the bitwise operations can be written as follows:
+Assuming $x \ge y$, for non-negative integers, the bitwise operations can be written as follows: